pluralsight/guides/javascript-callbacks-variable-scope-problem/article.md

 }
 ```

-Now at this point people are often confused.
+Now, at this point it’s easy to get confused.
 Is the `++count` operation atomic?
 A [Race Condition][wiki-race-condition] could occur and the code might be
-executed multiple times or worse - not executed at all.
+executed multiple times or, worse, not executed at all.
 Some consider something
 like a mutex or a semaphore.
+But this isn’t right.

-Wrong!
-While JavaScript is asynchronous, it is not
-multithreaded.
-In fact while it is impossible to predict when a callback will be
-executed, it is guaranteed that a Race Condition will not occur since JavaScript
-only runs in a single thread. _(As a side note, that doesn't mean there isn't a
+While JavaScript is asynchronous, it’s not multithreaded.
+In fact, while it’s impossible to predict when a callback will be executed, it is guaranteed that a Race Condition will not occur since JavaScript only runs in a single thread. _(As a side note, that doesn't mean there isn't a
 way to run multiple threads in JavaScript.
-See
-[Web Workers API][mdn-js-workers-api] for the Web kind of JavaScript)_.
+See [Web Workers API][mdn-js-workers-api] for the Web kind of JavaScript)_.

-Practice Problem
+Practice problem
 ----------------

 I've prepared a [Practice Problem][jsfiddle-practice-problem] demonstrating the